-- Frequency of participation: configure here the number of times that users can participate in the stage of the promotion, as well as the frequency of participation (daily, hourly or total).
+- Frequency of participation: configure here the number of times that users can participate in the stage of the promotion, as well as the frequency of participation, which can be:

 - “Participants can only win a single direct prize” feature: This option allows users who have already won 1 prize to be restricted from going back and participating again in the promotion.

 Optionally, before the participation page, you can present a requirement page as a supplement to the user's participation, which is an additional action that users must perform before being able to participate.
 The available Requirements are: validating a code, uploading a purchase ticket, watching a video or having previously completed other participation stages (Valid only in promotion with multiple stages of participation).